Traditional Indigenous Recipes

 ½ cup cooked and drained black beans

 You can add mix all these ingredients together without cooking them first, but I prefer them to be lightly sautéed.
-Another option is to roast the tomatoes and garlic in a roasting pan for an hour at 325 degrees.

-Add ingredients to food processor.
+Add ingredients to food processor and chop to desired consistency.

 Experiment with how smooth or chunky you like your salsa.
 Add and subtract ingredients according to the size of your processor and to what you like the best.